 Gastritis refers to inflammation of the stomach lining.
 PUD refers to an open sore in the stomach lining or lining of the upper part of the small intestine.
 Both these conditions are commonly caused by H.pylori bacterial infection and NSAIDs.
 Both these conditions have similar symptoms such as nausea and stomach pain.

 4. Inflammatory bowel disease (IBD)

 Ulcerative colitis and Crohn’s disease are IBD types.
 They are autoimmune diseases caused due to abnormal reactions of the immune system.
 As a result, there is irritation and swelling in the digestive tract.
-The end of the small intestine and beginning of the colon are common sites affected in Crohn’s disease.
+The end of the small intestine and the beginning of the colon are common sites affected in Crohn’s disease.
 The colon and rectum are affected by Ulcerative colitis.
 Pain abdomen, fever, loss of appetite, weight loss, and diarrhoea are the common symptoms of IBD.

 It refers to the swollen and painful blood vessels in the anal canal.
 Itching, pain, and bleeding of bright red blood after passing stools are common symptoms.
 Constipation and pregnancy are the leading causes of piles.
 Constipation refers to having less than three bowel movements in a week.
 Adding more fibre to the diet, taking plenty of water and adequate exercise help to avoid constipation and hence haemorrhoids.

 The gall bladder is attached to the intestine.
 It stores bile synthesized by the liver.
 This bile can produce small and hard deposits known as gallstones.
 At times gall stones don’t cause any symptoms and go away on their own.
 At other times they may cause symptoms such as severe pain abdomen, nausea, vomiting and fever due to infection.

 What are the tools available for the diagnosis of digestive system diseases?

 The tools to diagnose digestive system disorders are:-